 - information about your employment history, employment circumstances, family commitments and social security eligibility;

 - any other information that may be required to form a basis for recommendations.

-When reasonable and practicable, we will only collect personal infomation about you, from you.
+Where reasonable and practicable, we will only collect Personal Information about you, from you.

-Whenever it is lawful and practicable, we will give you the option of not identifying yourself or not providing personal information when entering transactions with us.
-However, failure to provde full and complete information we request may mean that we are unable to provide services to you fully and properly.
+Wherever it is lawful and practicable, we will give you the option of not identifying yourself or not providing Personal Information when entering transactions with us.
+However, failure to provide full and complete information we request may mean that we are unable to provide services to you fully and properly.

 USE AND DISCLOSURE

 We will not use or disclose Personal Information collected by us for any purpose other than:

 - the purposes for which it was provided or secondary related purposes in circumstances where you would reasonably expect such use or disclosure; or

 - where you have consented to such disclosure; or

 - where the APPs authorise use or disclosure where required or authorised under law, in circumstances relating to public health and safety and in connection with certain operations by or on behalf of an enforcement body, in connection with any legal proceedings or anticipated legal proceedings, or in order to comply with any legal obligation, or to establish, exercise or defend our legal rights.